Chevan Cordeiro: 2020

-With McDonald departing Hawaii to declare for the 2020 NFL Draft, Cordeiro was considered the favorite to win the starting quarterback job for the Rainbow Warriors.
+With McDonald departing Hawaii to declare for the 2020 NFL draft, Cordeiro was considered the favorite to win the starting quarterback job for the Rainbow Warriors.
 He was officially named the starting quarterback for the team's first game against Fresno State on October 19.
-Cordeiro finished the season with a 5-4 record while completing 2,083 passing yards and 14 touchdowns, while also leading Hawaii in rushing yards (483) and touchdowns (7).
+Cordeiro finished the season with a 5–4 record while completing 2,083 passing yards and 14 touchdowns, while also leading Hawaii in rushing yards (483) and touchdowns (7).

 2021

 Cordeiro entered 2021 as the starting quarterback once again, and was named a team captain by his peers.
 Cordeiro missed three games due to a shoulder injury, returning to the starting lineup against Utah State.
-He would go 2-3 on his last 5 games capping with a 38-14 win over Wyoming for the Paniolo Trophy.
+He would go 2–3 on his last 5 games capping with a 38–14 win over Wyoming for the Paniolo Trophy.

 On December 1, 2021, Cordeiro announced via social media that he would be transferring from Hawaii.
 On December 11, Cordeiro announced he would transfer to San Jose State.
-He has two years of eligibility remaining.